saberamini/HadoopSetup/README.md

 </configuration>
 ```

-Final instructions to come by Friday.

-Return Ownership of $HADOOP_HOME folder to root

 We'll return the ownership back to the root on all files in $HADOOP_HOME.
 We have made changes so let's just be sure:

 > sudo chown root -R $HADOOP_HOME

-Allow all users to have Read/Write access to your $HADOOP_HOME folder

-NOTE: This is NOT good pracitice in production deployment.
+We will also allow all users to have Read/Write access to your $HADOOP_HOME folder.  <b>NOTE: This is NOT good pracitice in production deployment.</b>

 > sudo chmod 777 -R $HADOOP_HOME